 We do look for families to foster pets that need special training, health care or are too young.
 We get many cats that are under 8 weeks in the summer.
 We look for foster homes to care for them until they reach 8 weeks of age.
-Then they must come back and we will vet them and put them up for adoption.
+Then, they must come back and we will vet them and put them up for adoption.
 If you find a home for the pet that is OK, but the new owners will still need to pay the adoption fee.
-Here is more information on Fostering:

 Foster "parents" are volunteers who take pets into their homes and care for them until they are ready for adoption.
 It's a great way to volunteer from home.

 In the spring, numerous litters of kitten are born in a short period of time.
-We aren’t large enough to take in high numbers of cats at once, so we would like to put them into foster homes and bring them back in over a period of time so we can properly prepare them for adoption.
+We don't have enough space to take in high numbers of cats at once, so we like to put them into foster homes and bring them back in over a period of time so we can properly prepare them for adoption.

-Can I handle them?
+Can I Handle Them?

 Absolutely!
 Socialization of kittens is important, that is what attracts a potential family to a pet.
-Playing, holding and cuddling is key to help the pet to learn to enjoy being around people.
+Playing, holding, and cuddling is key to help the pet to learn to enjoy being around people.

 If you can make arrangements for your foster animal to be cared for by a responsible pet sitter or other caregiver, that’s fine.
 Otherwise, we will be responsible for providing temporary housing for your foster animal(s) while you are away.

 What If I Already Have Pets Of My Own?

 Yes, you may foster animals if you have companion animals of your own.
 Foster animals will need to stay separated from your animals to reduce the risk of disease transmission.
 We provide medication and veterinary care for foster animals, but not for your own animals should they become ill.
 Routine vaccinations and simple precautions are usually all that are needed to keep everyone safe.